 ordinneau in french PDF

-the significance of the study was the Ordinneau showed that the acidity of the distilling material was very important to the formation of esters in cognac. he also showed how the pace of distillation formed aroma compounds. i think he distilled a base wine to strip much of the aroma and alcohol, then re-added a neutral alcohol then re-distilled it again. what he finds is that he produces more aroma compounds because of the increased opportunity for esterification. i thought that esterification happened mainly through fermentation but i guess it also happens to a large degree by time spent in the still with a pot still providing the most opportunity for esterification.
+The significance of the study was that Ordinneau showed that the acidity of the distilling material was very important to the formation of esters in Cognac.
+He also showed how the pace of distillation formed aroma compounds.
+I think he distilled a base wine to strip much of the aroma and alcohol, then re-added a neutral alcohol to the non-volatile fraction then re-distilled that fraction again.
+What Ordinneau finds is that he produces even more aroma compounds because of the increased opportunity for esterification (a reaction of an alcohol with an acid to produce an ester and water).
+I thought that esterification happened mainly through fermentation but I guess it also happens to a large degree by time spent in the still, with a pot still providing the most opportunity for esterification.